-Spending time with the family soon?
-Here’s an article to show your dad so you can have something to talk about, and for the heavy readers among you, check out our list of the best war novels of all time.
+Planning to spend time with friends or family?
+Here’s an article to show your dad or bros so you can have something to talk about, and for the heavy readers among you, check out our list of the best war novels of all time.

-War: Some countries have been built on it, and others destroyed by it.
-Without educating ourselves on our global history of military conflict, we will never learn from our past mistakes, and those conflicts are recounted both beautifully and explicitly by the films we have selected for this list.
-Ranging from purely violent to introspectively profound, these films stay in the time frame of the wars of the 20th century, which formed the modern geopolitical world as we know it.
-We’re trying to stay historically accurate (for the most part), which is why we didn’t include movies like Wonder Woman, Captain America, Troy, or for that matter the entire Lord of the Rings Trilogy which all have awesome battle scenes, but didn’t quite fit the bill for our list today.
+War: There are countries that have been built on it, and others destroyed by it.
+Without properly educating ourselves on our global history of military conflict, we will never learn from our past mistakes and adversaries, and those conflicts are told both beautifully and explicitly by the films we have selected for this list.
+Ranging from purely violent to introspectively profound, these films stay in the time frame of the wars of the 20th century, which formed the modern geopolitical world as we know it now.
+We’re trying to stay historically accurate (for the most part), which is why we didn’t include movies like Wonder Woman, Captain America, Troy, or for that matter the entire Lord of the Rings Trilogy which all have amazing battle scenes, but didn’t quite fit the bill for our list today.
 If you are looking for a more fantastical list of films, check out our list of best action movies on Netflix.

 In one of the bleaker films on this list and one of the best movies on Netflix, Platoon is a proper adaptation of the many things that can go wrong in the human mind when pushed to its limit.
 A young man (Charlie Sheen) with a longing for glory enlists in the Vietnam war but quickly realizes the many costs, as his cohort begins to turn on each other over how they respectively treat the locals.
 As this film progresses, it reveals itself as more of a psychological thriller than a war movie, blurring the lines between good and bad in a scarring way.
 Looking for more in the thriller genre?
 Here’s a list we’ve compiled of the 10 best thriller movies that stand the test of time.

 Main Cast: Charlie Sheen, Tom Berenger, Willem Dafoe